 An important maintenance task that will ensure the efficiency of your air conditioner is to routinely replace or clean its filters.
 Clogged, dirty filters block normal air flow and reduce a system's efficiency significantly.
 With normal air flow obstructed, air that bypasses the filter may carry dirt directly into the evaporator coil and impair the coil's heat-absorbing capacity.
-Keeping the filter clean can lower your air conditioner's energy consumption by 5%?15%.
+Keeping the filter clean can lower your air conditioner's energy consumption.

 For central air conditioners, filters are generally located somewhere along the return duct's length.
 Common filter locations are in walls, ceilings, furnaces, or in the air conditioner itself.
 Room air conditioners have a filter mounted in the grill that faces into the room.

 Some types of filters are reusable; others must be replaced.
 They are available in a variety of types and efficiencies.
 Clean or replace your air conditioning system's filter or filters every month or two during the cooling season.
 Filters may need more frequent attention if the air conditioner is in constant use, is subjected to dusty conditions, or you have fur-bearing pets in the house.

 B & B Heating and Air Conditioning also recommends advanced air cleaners that can filter air much better than standard filters can.
 An advanced air cleaner can filter pet dander, pollen, bacteria and even the flu virus from your indoor air.
 This gives you a healthier home, and keeps your HVAC system much cleaner.